chennapalla/krishna-demo/README.md

 # krishna-demo
-this is my first git repository. author - krishna
+this is my first git repository. <dr>
+author - krishna